ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 second, minute, hour, day, week, month, or year.
-So the span includes all entries starting at a round number of time units, and ending at the next round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB time-series).
+So the span includes all entries starting at a round number of time units, and ending at the next round number *minus one millisecond* (since milliseconds are the minimal resolution in RavenDB time series).
 The timestamp for a rollup entry is the beginning of the span it represents.

 For example, if the aggregation span is one day, the spans will start at times like: